TetrisKid48/wiki_celeb_gen/README.md

 First, download and extract the zip file of this repo.
 Install textgenrnn using pip:
 `pip3 install textgenrnn`
-Run `generate.py` to use the weights (.hdf5 file) already in the repo.
+Run `generate.py` to generate 20 Ai output sentences using the weights (.hdf5 file) already in the repo.

 If the weights are not in this repo as you read this, run `train.py`.
 If you want to gather the input.txt yourself, install `selenium` and `wikipedia` using pip, then run `wikipedia-scrape.py`.